Kenneth-lekeanyi/ecs-demo/README.md

 -	"Release",
 - Our Application is now up and running.
 So that when we do or set up or configure all the setups and connect them together, this CodePipeline will then do the deployement into the Blue/Green setup.
 -
-# 1)	Create CodeDeploy Role for the Blue/Greens Deployment
+# 1)	Create CodeDeploy Role for the Blue/Greens Deployment    {Blue/Green, = No Downtime}
 - So, let's go to your IAM console.
 We need to create an IAM Role
 -	click on "Roles"
 -	click on "create roles" ***{This role is for CodeDeploy because, CodeDeploy needs to go ontop of ECS Cluster using Service to do the deployment.
 So it needs sufficient permissions to go ontop of the Cluster to do the job.
 We did not do so for Rollout Deployment because the ECS is doing the Deployment itself internally there.
 But now, we are using an external tool CodeDeploy to deploy ontop of the ECS Cluster, reason why we need the Role with due permission}***